Ruprecht-Karls-Universität Heidelberg

 Study advisors

 For any further questions concerning your studies of Astronomy at Heidelberg University please contact our study consultat apl.
-Prof. Dr. Andreas Koch, Tel. +49-(0)6221-54-1827, andreas.koch(at)uni-heidelberg.de.
+Prof. Dr. Andreas Koch-Hansen, Tel. +49-(0)6221-54-1827, andreas.koch(at)uni-heidelberg.de.
 His office is located at the Astronomisches Rechen-Institut, Mönchhofstr.
 12-14, 69117 Heidelberg.

 zum Seitenanfang/up